 Employment for Psychologists is expected to grow very strongly to 2019 and earnings are above average.^

 *Students must complete a 125-point APAC accredited sequence to be eligible for subsequent professional training.

-^ Based on data from the Department of Employment and Workplace Relations, accessed December 2010.
+^Based on data from the Department of Employment and Workplace Relations, accessed October 2015.
 Refer to Australian Job Outlook for more information.

 What graduate courses does Psychology lead to?